 - Original – Nobody has reported the issue before.

 - Unknown – Bugs that are already known and discussed in public do not qualify.
 Previously reported bugs (including those with active tickets) are not eligible.

 - Specific – We welcome general security advice or recommendations, but we cannot pay bounties for that.

 - Fixable – There has to be something we can do to permanently fix the problem.
 Note that bugs in other people’s software may still qualify in some cases.
 For example, if you find a bug in a browser that compromises security in Ripple and we can get it fixed by talking to the browser vendor, you may qualify for a bounty.

-- Unused – If you use the exploit to attack us first, you don’t qualify for a bounty.
+- Unused – If you use the exploit to attack us first, you do not qualify for a bounty.
 If you report a vulnerability used in an ongoing or past attack and we have specific, concrete evidence that suggests you are the attacker we reserve the right not to pay a bounty.

 Please don’t hold back partial vulnerabilities while trying to construct a full-blown exploit.
 We will pay a large bounty to anyone who reports a complete chain of vulnerabilities even if they have reported each component of the exploit separately and those vulnerabilities have been fixed in the meantime.
-However, to qualify for a the full bounty, you have to have been the first one to report each of the partial exploits.
+However, to qualify for a the full bounty, you must to have been the first to report each of the partial exploits.